oblivion-core/final/README.md

   - modern and responsive ui
   - clear and intuitive navigation

- To Run the Project
+ To Run the project:
-  1- download or clone the repository to ur local machine
+  - download or clone the repository to ur local machine
-  2- open the `index.html` file using a web browser
+  - open the `index.html` file using a web browser